-The Program Manager(s), Team Supervisors, and Project Manager(s) are responsible for ensuring that personnel who acquire, generate, compile, or use environmental data are familiar with quality assurance requirements and for verifying that technical staff members are trained in applicable SOPs and the proper use of sampling equipment.
+The Program Manager(s), Team Supervisor(s), and Project Manager(s), and the QAO are responsible for ensuring that personnel who acquire, generate, compile, or use environmental data are familiar with quality assurance requirements and for verifying that technical staff members are trained in applicable SOPs and the proper use of sampling equipment.

-The need for training or retraining to maintain quality assurance-based qualifications is identified by communication with staff, observation of work processes, and QA assessments or technical system audits.
-Training for field data collection is organized by the Program Manager(s), Team Supervisor, or the Project Manager(s) with oversight from the QAO.
-The training focuses on specific chapters of the SWQB's SOPs and should be led by the Subject Matter Expert(s).
-Subject matter experts are SWQB staff that are familiar with the purpose and procedure for completing a task.
+The Program Manager(s), Team Supervisor(s), Project Manager(s), and/or the QAO identify the need for training or retraining to maintain quality assurance-based qualifications through communication with staff, observation of work processes, and QA assessments or technical system audits.
+The Program Manager(s), Team Supervisor(s), the Project Manager(s), or Subject Matter Expert(s), with oversight from the QAO, organize training for field data collection.
+The training focuses on specific chapters of the SWQB SOPs and should be led by the Subject Matter Expert(s).
+Subject Matter Experts are SWQB staff that are familiar with the purpose and procedure for completing a task.